kavezo/ZipZap/README.md

 on the real server, though, so you'll have to transfer it back if you still want to play it on your device.

 #### The standalone way
-If you have trouble getting the server running, we're going to have a script up shortly that doesn't require an mitmproxy connection to transfer data.
-Stand by.
+If you have trouble getting the server running and you're on Windows, run transferUserData.bat.
+If you're not on Windows and have Python, you can run `pip install -r requirements.txt` and then `python transferUserData.py`.

 #### The old way
 On Windows, if you have Python 3.8 installed, run getUserData.bat.
 You can close the browser window that pops up, but not